The photo is sourced from the EDB press service

 Within the framework of the St. Petersburg International Economic Forum 2021, the EBD and the Rusnano group clinched an agreement on cooperation to carry out projects in countries of the Eurasian Economic Union in the alternative energy sector, high technology and green hydrogen.

-The report “Breakthrough Energy Technologies for a future Green Eurasia” is to be published in the fourth quarter of 2021 in Russian and English.
+The report “Clean Technologies for a Sustainable Eurasia” is to be published in the fourth quarter of 2021 in Russian and English.

 This enables the EBD to boost its portfolio of projects aimed at improving the quality of life of people in the bank’s participating countries as well as the environment and more efficient use of natural resources.